bdempsey864/sweater_weather/README.md

 7. run ```rails s``` to launch the production environment
 8. send requests to "https://localhost:3000".

-I reccomend using Postman for the requests, as it's easy to format a request by adding it to the "raw body" of a POST request.
+I recomend using Postman for the requests, as it's easy to format a request by adding it to the "raw body" of a POST request.
 ```
 hot tip: all post requests need to be sent with the JSON raw body!